Skip to main content

 Back To The Basics

-Click photo above to see photo clearly It's Been A LOOONG Minute since I have coded!!
+It's Been A LOOONG Minute since I have coded!!
 Even so, I decided to give JavaScript another try.
 I always seem to do good and then when I get to this one area, I always seem to hit a brick wall.
 Well....nothing like getting back up and trying again right?
-I decided to try Rithm School's online JavaScript Fundamentals FREE course .
-I have never joined their school but their free courses tend to explain things in a way my brain understands it. πŸ’ To let you know how much I have forgotten in the coding world, I couldn't even remember how to write the basic commands for an HTML document!
+I decided to try: The Complete JavaScript Course 2025: From Zero to Expert! by Jonas Schmedtmann.
+So far, he seems to explain things in a way my brain understands it. πŸ’ To let you know how much I have forgotten in the coding world, I couldn't even remember how to write the basic commands for an HTML document!
 Yesterday I started the fundamentals free course and I am so glad that I did.
 Because of time, I only made it through the JavaScript History and Setup chapter, but that chapter was enough to get my memory flowing again!
 It started to feel familiar and I quickly remembered why I enjoyed coding so much.
-Yesterday and this morning, I just erased
+Yesterday and this morning, I just erased and...